-- substitute a node by another in an AST tree - instantiate an expresion, i.e. replace a variable by a value
+- substitute an node by another in an AST tree - instantiate an expression, i.e. replace a variable by a value add_def_constraints (self, instantiables, problem, result) result is updated with the constraints for this definition.

 This module monkey-patches the ASTNode class and sub-classes.